efieleke/CommandLib/README.md

 Build
 ----
 Included is a solution file that contains four projects: CommandLib itself, a unit test project, a log file viewer (for logs generated using CommandLogger) and a project demonstrating example usage.
-All projects target .NET 4.0, but I suspect they would build without issue against other versions of .NET as well.
-The solution and project files were created using Microsoft Visual Studio 2013.
+All projects target .NET 4.5.
+The solution and project files were created using Microsoft Visual Studio 2017.

 Example Usage
 ----